my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 **Dashes**

 - **Hyphen (-)** The shortest of the three, and the one most often used incorrectly with spaces when an en dash without spaces is needed (unless specifically using AP style).

 - **En dash (–)** The champion of the hour.
-This is the little guy – or gal – you need for number ranges.
+This is the little guy – or gal – you need for **number ranges**.
 So called because it’s the length of a lower-case ‘n’.
 How you type an en dash:

   - Option + hyphen key, or equivalently,
-  - Make a dash by striking the hyphen key twice.
+  - Make a dash by striking the hyphen key twice, i.e., `--`.
   - Use `\textendash`.

 - **Em dash (—)** The longest of the three dash types.
 It has its specific uses, but a number range is not one of them.
 And, you guessed it, it’s the length of a lower-case ‘m’.

   - Option + Shift + hyphen key

+  - An em dash is usually used to mark abreak in a sentence in place of a semicolon (`;`) or colon (`:`).
+    Can also be used in paris to add additional information that is not essential to understand the sentence.
+Function similarly to parentheses or a pair of commas.

+    E.g.,
+    Dark, leafy greens — such as spinach, kale, and chard — are an important part of a healthy diet.

+    Q: Do I need to add spaces before and after an em dash?

+    Q: There is no universal rule.
+Just be consistent throughout your text.